 - The Director Lists 13,000 ISPs.
 Key in your telephone area code and you’ll get a list of ISPs servicing the area code.

-- Comcast Comcast offers high speed internet service along with their cable TV service.
+- Comcast Comcast offers internet service along with their cable TV and telephone service.

-- Qwest Qwest offers a number of options for internet connection including high speed DSL (Digital Subscriber Line).
+- CenturyLink CenturyLink (formerly Qwest) offers a number of options for internet connection including high speed DSL (Digital Subscriber Line).

-- Verizon Besides mobile services, Verizon also offers internet services.
+- Verizon Besides telephone mobile services, Verizon also offers internet services.

-- Portland Tribune Free print paper on Thursdays − their Web site is usually updated daily.
-Full of Portland stories and people.
+- Portland Tribune Free print paper distributed in cafes and retail outlets on Wednesdays − their website is usually updated daily.
+“News with an edge” is their description of the paper.

 - New York Times Delivered to your doorstep in Portland.